Philips Angel I: Work

 Approximately 30 paintings are currently attributed to Philips Angel I, some with dates between 1642 and 1664 or 1668.
 He was mainly a still life painter.
 Due to confusion resulting from the signatures and dates which he added to his paintings it is difficult to determine the development of his art with its divergent subgenres, especially his sober still lifes with food, dishes and kitchen-objects sometimes known as ontbijtjes (Dutch for 'breakfast pieces').

 His works fall into three main groups: barn interiors with an emphasis on the still life element, 'ontbijtjes' and still lifes with dead fowl.
-The influence of François Ryckhals can be seen in the first two groups.
+The influence of Frans Rijckhals can be seen in the first two groups.
 Ryckhals may have been Angel's teacher in Middelburg.

 His 'ontbijtjes' show the influence of Haarlem painters such as Floris van Dyck in their tendency to build compositions from individually studied components and in the rendering of various details.
 The still lifes with dead fowl belong to his best works and are similar to the game pieces of the Flemish painters Jan Fyt and Alexander Adriaenssen.
 These works demonstrate Angel's skill at painting fur and feathers.